 Physical activity presented with the biggest distortion.
 The finding surprised me.
 The trend was such: people who felt tired during the day believed it was due to their physical exertion.
 Many patients truly believed that anything that was physically tiring, like going to the bathroom, going groceries, was a sufficiently exertive to put them in the category of physically active.

-The key to weight loss and healthy heart is…
+Since diets don’t work, the key to weight loss is…

 But activity trackers were unforgiving.
 They revealed a gross mismatch between the perception and reality.
 The gaps were so stunning that they became the key to solving the mystery of stubborn pounds.